matter-in-motion/mm-websockets/readme.md

 * __pingInterval__ — number.
 Ping interval in milliseconds
 * __type__ string, 'application/json'.
 Default type of data, 'application/json' is onlt available option for now.
 * __port__ number, if defined creates its own http server and listens `port`, otherwise tries to use [http transport](https://github.com/matter-in-motion/mm-http) server
+* serializer — string, serializer name to be used as default for websockets messages instead of default

 License: MIT.